An Overview of Goss's Bacterial Wilt and Blight

 Conditions that Favor Disease

-Planting hybrids susceptible to Goss’s wilt, practicing reduced tillage, and planting continuous corn in fields with a history of the disease can favor outbreaks in subsequent growing seasons.
-Strong storms, wind, sandblasting, and hail that injure corn leaves allow the pathogen to enter and infect the plant.
+Planting hybrids susceptible to Goss’s wilt, practicing reduced tillage, and planting corn continuously in fields with a history of the disease can increase the likelihood of outbreaks of Goss’s wilt.
+Strong storms, wind, sandblasting, and hail that injure corn leaves allow the pathogen to enter and infect the plant in situations where inoculum is present.

-Disease development is favored by warm (80°F) weather.
-Very hot (greater than 95°F) or cool (less than 70°F) temperatures may impede disease development.
-The disease may occur in fields regardless of irrigation practices, although irrigation may enhance disease progression.
+Disease development is favored by warm (80°F/27°C) weather.
+High (greater than 95°F/35°C) or cool (less than 70°F/21°C) temperatures may impede disease development.
+The disease may occur and spread in fields regardless of irrigation practices, although irrigation enhances disease progression.

 Yield Loss and Impact

-Many states have documented yield losses in susceptible corn hybrids during the leaf blight phases of the disease.
-Fields infected during vegetative growth stages can experience yield losses of more than 50 percent.
-No hybrids are completely resistant (immune) to Goss’s wilt, but yield losses for resistant hybrids are greatly reduced compared to susceptible cultivars (Figure 10).
+Many states and provinces have documented yield losses in susceptible corn hybrids with the leaf blight phases of the disease.
+Early infection can result in large yield losses.
+For example, plants infected during vegetative growth stages can experience yield losses of more than 50%.
+No hybrids are completely resistant (immune) to Goss’s wilt, but yield losses for resistant hybrids are significantly reduced compared to susceptible cultivars (Figure 10).

 Figure 10.
 This photo shows different levels of Goss’s wilt severity in two corn hybrids.
-The plants with the most brown tissue are the more susceptible hybrids.
-Most seed companies rate the resistance of their hybrids on a scale of 1 to 10 (very susceptible to highly resistant).
+The plants with the most brown tissue (left) are the more susceptible hybrids.
+Most seed companies rate the Goss’s wilt resistance of their hybrids.

 Diagnosis

 Goss’s wilt can be confused with several other diseases.
 Therefore, we recommend that you have a diagnostic laboratory confirm suspected samples.
-Diagnosing this disease is based on noting the presence of the characteristic symptoms and signs (as noted above), confirming the presence of the pathogen, and observing bacterial streaming from the lesions (Figure 11).
+Confirming the presence of the pathogen through observance of characteristic symptoms, signs, and bacterial streaming of lesions aids in accurate diagnosis (Figure 11).

 Figure 11.
 Streaming of the Goss’s wilt bacterial pathogen from a lesion as seen under a microscope.